Learn how we use evidence-based behaviour change campaigns to improve and save lives in low-income countries.

 4 x short audio-visual spots.

-Our films are promoted on Facebook in both countries, and played via free WiFi hotspots in Zambia.
+Our films were promoted on Facebook in both countries, and played via free WiFi hotspots in Zambia.

-This campaign built on the progress we have made so far in responding to COVID-19.
+This campaign built on the progress we had made in responding to COVID-19.
 Since April 2020, we have produced 370 radio spots in 50 languages as well as short films for TV and social media.
 We also utilised the learning gained from producing live actions films on COVID-19 prevention in Côte d’Ivoire.

 Our research team conducted initial research into the specific barriers to vaccine uptake in Southern Africa.
 The results of this formative research helped us to produce four audio-visual spots, each addressing different barriers.